Skip to main content

 Troubleshooting

 As of IntelliJ version 2023.3, we are aware that intellisense does not always function as it should, which is frustrating.
-We have a range of measures to work round this issue and restore your normal intellisense predicitions and prompts.
+We have a range of measures to work round this issue and restore your normal intellisense predictions and prompts.
 The measure or measures that work best depend on your exact set-up.
 We suggest that you try them all.
 If you are still not able to use intellisense after that, please contact your Genesis support person.

 tip